 If one dries out to become the cherished cutting rough; congratulations, it beat the odds.
 If not, you're the one who dried it out, and what you see is what you have left.
 Putting it into Glycerin in a dome makes the cracks or crazing less apparent.
 Do not over heat opals during cutting either as CT from around the world is more heat sensitive than the agate like opals from certain areas in Australia.
 Be aware some opals will re-absorb water and crack after being dried.
 This is not crazing but the opal cracking to it's stable size due to the porousness of it's individual structure; because opals are like people - no two are exactly the same.
 This is why some cutters go all the way from wet rough to polishing compound before proving the gemstone by letting it dry.
 You will be selecting gems from the small percentage of natural gemstones made from material found here.

-Wet pieces start at $5 each.
-These specimens all have straight up play of color except wonderful specimens of contra luz opal or pastel glowing specimens.
-Those wet opals are not sold as cutters.
+Wet pieces start at $5 each and all have straight up play of color except the rare wonderful specimens of contra luz opal or pastel.
+Any wet opals are not sold as cutters.
 You must state you wanted a non precious one before I would send a specimen without play of colors.
 None of these lower cost opals are solid blacks without cracks or crazing.
 The black is only a minor part of most stones and is usually not as bright as the white or crystal areas.

 Contra Luz is where the play of color shows with the opal held up to the light.
 A good quarter of all the clear non-precious areas have contra-luz color.
 The precious and common areas don't show contra luz play of color.
 Opals are very difficult to photograph well without cheating with over-amping the colors with photoshop or some other program for manipulating images.

 Swordfish Mining has several large opal specimens both dry woods and wet casts for sale.
 Several are larger diameter opal limbs with bright veining.
 Requests are filled on a first come first served basis and all opals pictured are subject to prior sale.